-Raffaele Gervasio (Bari 1910 - Rome 1994) is a composer of the twentieth century active in the multiple fields of pure and applied music.
+Raffaele Gervasio (Bari 1910 - Rome 1994) was a composer of the twentieth century active in multiple fields of pure and applied music.

 In 1967, at the request of Nino Rota, he accepted the Chair of Composition at the Piccinni Conservatory of Bari.
-Two years later, he took over the direction of the new Duni Conservatory of Matera, already a detached section of the Bari Conservatory, which became independent and in just a few years it was not only fully operational, but a point of reference in Italy for its active teaching.
+Two years later, he took over the direction of the new Duni Conservatory of Matera, which was a detached section of the Bari Conservatory, that in just a few years became independent, fully operational, and also a point of reference in Italy for its teaching.
 A series of original works and re-elaborations specifically written for the young students of the Conservatory of Matera are from this period.

 In 1978 he was elected Academician of Santa Cecilia.